Nikhil-2723/ETH_P2/README.md

 ## Contract Functionality

-BankATM Smart Contract
+Smart Contract for BankATM
-This repository contains a Solidity smart contract called BankATM which provides basic banking functionalities like deposit, withdraw, and getting the account balance.
-The contract also includes a frontend implementation to interact with the contract on the Ethereum blockchain.
+This repository includes a Solidity smart contract named BankATM that offers fundamental banking services like deposits, withdrawals, and account balance retrieval.
+A frontend solution for interacting with the contract on the Ethereum blockchain is also included in the contract.

-Smart Contract Details
+Details about Smart Contract
 The BankATM contract has the following functions:

 1. deposit(uint256 _amount): Allows the owner to deposit Ether into the account.